vbotka/ansible-freebsd-jail/README.md

 See
 [contrib/jail-objects](https://github.com/vbotka/ansible-freebsd-jail/tree/devel/contrib/jail-objects)
-playbook and template to create the YAML files with the descriptions of the jail objects.
+playbook and template to create the YAML files with the jail objects.

 ## Flavours